 Pursuant to the terms of the Company's 2018 Stock Incentive Plan, the Human Capital Management and Compensation Committee may grant stock options, stock appreciation rights and any other type of award valued by reference to (or otherwise based on) shares, including, without limitation, restricted stock, restricted stock units, performance accelerated restricted stock, performance stock and performance units.
 Equity-based awards are generally used by the Company as a tool to encourage retention and align the interest of our executives with those of our shareholders.
 Awards under the 2018 Stock Incentive Plan are purely discretionary and may or may not be granted in any given fiscal year.
-In 2023, the equity component of compensation for named executive officers (as well as certain other employees) continued to include grants of time-lapse restricted stock ("RSAs"), as in past years.
-However, in 2023 the Human Capital Management and Compensation Committee adjusted the mix of equity grants to these individuals to feature performance share units ("PSUs").
-The PSUs will cliff vest after three years based upon the Company's successful achievement of certain financial performance goals and feature a TSR "Modifier," as described in more detail below.
+In 2024, the equity component of compensation for named executive officers (as well as certain other employees) continued to include grants of time-lapse restricted stock ("RSAs") and performance share units ("PSUs"), as in past years.
+The PSUs will cliff vest after three years based upon the Company's successful achievement of certain financial performance goals and feature a TSR component, as described in more detail below.
 This mix of equity is designed to continue providing alignment of our executive compensation program with the interests of our shareholders and link longer term compensation of our executives to longer term performance of the Company.